sdthompson1/babylon/docs/lang-ref.md

 <expression>;` are valid.

-The `<expression>` in a ref statement must be an "lvalue"; that is to say, either a variable name, or a field projection or array projection expression in which the left-hand side is itself an lvalue.
+The `<expression>` in a ref statement must be an "lvalue"; that is to say, either a variable name, a string literal, or a field projection or array projection expression in which the left-hand side is itself an lvalue.

 A ref statement creates a "reference" to the right-hand-side expression; effectively, the right-hand-side expression is substituted